-You can make your own DIY taper candles from beeswax.
-These candles make wonderful holiday gifts.
 Candles are a great way to set the mood.
-These tapers work well in any candle holder.
-They can even be used for emergency kits or power outages.
+These tapers work well in any candle holder, and they can even be used for emergency kits or power outages.

-You can make candles that are both good for the environment and your health using natural beeswax.
-This tutorial will show you how to make homemade beeswax candles by using simply dipped tapers.
+This tutorial will show you how to make homemade beeswax candles using simply dipped tapers.

 Step 1.
 Prepare your work area

 Lay down a sheet of old fabric or scrap fabric to prepare your workspace.
 This will allow the candles to cool between dips.
 As the candles cool, set up a wooden clothes rack.

 A table or countertop is needed to place the candles and heat sources to melt them.
 You’ll need to take fewer steps if the stove is closer to the area where the candles are cooling.

 To melt or keep your wax warm, set up a double boiler.
 To act as a double boiler, you will need to place your dipping vessel in a large pot.
 As the outside vessel for a double boiler, large stock pots are good.

 If your wax melter is dedicated, melt your wax first before placing it in a double-boiler.
 You can use the double boiler to maintain your working temperature.

 The working temperature should be approximately 165°F. Learn how to use the wax melter in your work.